almarklein/commonast/README.md

 parser that produces commonast, then we can easily use it in PyScript to allow it to compile itself (which would open up some awesome possibilities).

+The module is maintained from the Flexx project for now.
+That may change if commonast becomes used in other projects.

 Maybe this project can be useful to others as well.
 I'd be happy to support making this more generally useful.